Matt Murray (English footballer): Career

 He started his first game for Wolves in almost 16 months on the final day of the season at Norwich City and managed to retain his place at the beginning of the 2006–07 season, where he was largely accredited with Wolves' impressive start to the season, due to a catalogue of good performances allowing for five of their first seven games to end 1–0.

 His performances were given further recognition as he won the PFA Championship Player of the Month award in December 2006 and as the campaign ended, he was named in the Championship Team of the Year at the 2006–07 PFA Awards dinner and also voted the PFA Fans' Player of the Year for the division.
 He was also voted Wolves' Player of the Season as they reached the play-offs.
 The season ended on a sour note though as he broke his shoulder on the eve of his club's vital play-off game against local rivals West Bromwich Albion.

 After spending the summer recuperating from his shoulder injury, he suffered another setback from a cruciate (left) knee injury in pre-season training.
 He underwent two operations for this and missed the whole of the 2007–08 campaign while undergoing rehabilitation with the aim of returning for the new season.
 However, inflammation in his knee then delayed his comeback further still.
 By the time he recovered, fellow academy graduate Wayne Hennessey had established himself as first choice.

 In November 2008, he joined League One Hereford United on loan, but only played two full games before injury again struck suffering a ruptured patella tendon in his right knee during a match against MK Dons.
 In November 2009 Murray started his first game back for Wolves playing in a reserve game, but he felt discomfort in his knee and was substituted after just 23 minutes.
 This was to prove his last appearance in a Wolves shirt.

 He announced his playing retirement on 26 August 2010 aged 29.
 In total he made 100 appearances for Wolves in all competitions.

 On 26 September 2010, at half-time in a match between Wolves and Aston Villa, he gave a speech to the crowd, announcing his retirement and thanking the fans.

+Personal life

+Murray was born in England to a Nigerian father and English mother, and was adopted from birth by a white couple.